robertbraeutigam/scan/README.md

 Frame types 0-31 may only be sent on TCP connections, while frames 32-63 may be sent and received on both a TCP connection and on the UDP broadcast port.

+After the handshake is completed all frames between 0-31 must cause the sender and receiver to rotate the appropriate keys.
+That applies even if the frame did not contain a payload and even if the frame is unknown and is being skipped.

 #### Frame type: 01 (Initiate Handshake)

-Sent from the initiator of the connection immediately upon to establish a logical connection.
+Sent from the initiator of the connection to establish a logical connection.
 If a TCP connection does not exist yet, the initiator must open one first.
 The frame transmits the first handshake message together with the Noise Protocol Name.